jely2002/youtube-dl-gui/README.md

 - Download only mp3 files
 - Lightning fast download speeds
 - Shows an estimated download size before downloading the videos
-- The app will always be up-to-date (Windows only)
+- The app will always be up-to-date (Windows & Linux only)

 ## How to use
-Download the .exe if you are on Windows or the .dmg if you are on macOSX, then just open them and you're good to go!
+Download the .exe if you are on Windows, .dmg if you are on macOSX or the .AppImage on Linux, then just open them and you're good to go!
 The releases can be found [here](https://github.com/jely2002/youtube-dl-gui/releases).

 The default download location is your downloads folder, although this can easily be changed.